Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.24.
 Write a function that gets an array and returns maximum 14.25.
 Write a function that gets an array and returns minimum

 14.26.
+Write a function that gets an array and adds 10 to each element 14.27.
+Write a function that gets an array and subtract 15 from each element 14.28.
+Write a function that gets an array and product each element by 5

-Write a function that searches any number in an array 14.27.
-Write a function that sorts an array Ascending 14.28.
+14.29.
+Write a function that searches any number in an array 14.30.
+Write a function that sorts an array Ascending 14.31.
 Write a function that sorts an array Decending

-14.29.
+14.32.
 Write a function that gets a string and returns it's length